Azaucifer/Azaucifer/README.md

 - 🔭 I’m currently working on Building my portfolio.
 - 🌱 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate on Data Science related projects.
-- 🤔 I’m looking for help with NLP.
+- 🤔 I’m looking for more knowledge.
 - 💬 Ask me about Trading and Technical Analysis.
 - 📫 How to reach me: Click on any of the Social Badges on top.
 - ⚡ Fun fact: More than 80% of our ocean is unmapped, unobserved, and unexplored.